tywkeene/autobd/Documentation/API.md

 - 400 Bad Request: Directory not found or directory not in request
 - 500 Internal Server Error: Error while processing server index or index request
 - 501 Unauthorized: UUID not found in node list or UUID not in request

+# GET /nodes

+### Description:
+Returns a list of nodes currently registered with the server and their metadata, encoded in json

 ### Example:
 ```